 Welcome to the digital catalogue of the Cork Folklore Project

 Here you can access the catalogue of the Cork Folklore Project’s collections, which consist primarily of audio-recorded oral history/folklore interviews carried out in and around Cork, Ireland, since 1996.
-Our sound archive currently (2019) consists of around 700 interviews, and we are working to make the full catalogue available in 2020.
-We have a number of themed and place-based collections, and also around 200 stand-alone interviews with individuals.
-As of June 2019, the catalogue entries for 9 collections and 160 individual interviews are available online.
+Our sound archive currently (2022) consists of around 800 interviews.

 It also contains audio extracts from each interview, ranging in length from 2 minutes to 15 minutes, and is searchable in a number of ways (see below).
 Each audio extract has an accompanying transcript or log further down the page.